FAI-Solutions/open-webui-extensions/llmtrace/README.md

 ### Step 2: Install

-1. Open WebUI Admin Panel → Functions → Import
+1. Open WebUI Admin Panel → Functions → Create ▾  (press the dropdown arrow)
-2. select the downloaded json file
+2. Pick Import JSON and select the downloaded json file
-3. Enable the function (green toggle)
+3. Enable the function
-4. Set as Global (let you activate it with every model from the chat)
+4. Click ⋯ and toggle Global on (lets you activate the filter with every model from the chat)
-5. Or add to Default Filters in model settings so it's on only for a particular model

 ### Step 3: Usage

 - Select the function in the chat and send your query to the LLM

-- Explore settings

 <br>